rastersoft/autovala/wiki/Using-Autovala.md

 which will, first, update your *.avprj* file, and if there are no errors, will regenerate the *CMakeLists* files, all in one command.

+If you want to remove all the automatically added lines in the project file, leaving only the manually added ones, you can use:

+        autovala clear

 These commands can be called from any of the folders or subfolders of the project, because it will search for the first *.avprj* file located in the current folder or upstream.